 Workflow Intelligence

-We analyse surgical workflows in real time.
-By combining computer vision, machine learning, and contextual signals, we understand the sequence of surgical steps and verify adherence to protocol.
+Real-time analysis of surgical workflows.
+Computer vision, machine learning and contextual signals read the sequence of steps and verify adherence to protocol.

 Operational Intelligence

 Surgery is also a logistical system.
-We provide data-driven visibility into inventory management, tray utilisation, and workflow coordination.
+We give inventory, tray utilisation and workflow coordination the same data-driven visibility.

-This synchronises clinical and operational stakeholders and creates continuous feedback across the system.
+Clinical and operational teams work from one picture, with continuous feedback across the system.

-At Scalpel, I focus on building teams that value precision over hype and robustness over shortcuts.
-In high-stakes environments, elegance is not enough.
-Systems must perform reliably under constraint, uncertainty, and scrutiny.
+Leading that work is its own discipline.
+I build teams that value precision over hype and robustness over shortcuts, because in systems this close to patients, elegance is not enough: they must hold up under constraint, uncertainty and scrutiny.

 The Foundation